yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 ### How is node agent installed on a YugabyteDB node?

 Installation depends on how the nodes are provisioned.
-For cloud (AWS, GCP, and Azure) and non-manual on-prem nodes (sudo access provided), the agents are installed as a part of a universe task during pre-provisioning step using SSH.
+For cloud (AWS, GCP, and Azure) and non-manual on-prem nodes (sudo access provided), the agents are automatically installed as a part of a universe task during VM provisioning using SSH.
 So, a sudo user with SSH access (for example, ec2-user for AWS) is needed.
 After the node agent is installed, all the legacy SSH calls are replaced with node agent calls.
 Just like SSH daemon, node agent is run as a root user to perform provisioning of the nodes.
 After node provisioning, you can revoke the SSH access, but it's recommended to enable the access for debugging.

-For on-prem manual provisioning, an SSH user does not have sudo access but sudo is available on the local YugabyteDB node with a password.
+For on-prem manual provisioning, an SSH user does not have sudo access, but sudo is available on the local YugabyteDB node with a password.
-Users do not want node-agent to be run as root.
-Users can install node agent manually as described here https://docs.yugabyte.com/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual/#install-node-agent

-It requires
-Downloading the node-agent as yugabyte user
-Run the installer as yugabyte user
-Install Systemd service as a sudo user but it runs the node agent service as yugabyte user.
-NOTE: Manual provisioning must be set to true in this case.
+For more information, refer to [install node agent](../../yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual/#install-node-agent).

 ### Why does YBA UI ask for SSH if the node agent is installed manually and can replace SSH?

 This is because of the legacy UI.
-There are some cases where an SSH key is needed for integrity but a ficticious non-working SSH key can be supplied.
+There are some cases where an SSH key is needed for integrity but a fictitious non-working SSH key can be supplied.

 ### What is registration and unregistration in node agent?